Our team

 Amy Birch

-Amy is World Book Day’s Finance and Operations Manager.
+Amy is Head of Finance and Operations.

-Having spent 18 years as an accountant in practice she has experience of both commercial and grant funded environments, but over the last 5 years has become increasing inspired by the third sector and the impact it makes to the world we live in.
+Having spent 18 years as an accountant in practice she has experience of both commercial and grant funded environments.
+She moved to the charity sector seven years ago driven by a commitment to make a meaningful impact to the world we live in.
+Prior to joining World Book Day, she was Director of Funding and Resources for a charity based in Birmingham, supporting underserved communities.

 Morgan Jones